 "You'll change your mind soon enough, but I am not a patient person, Kimmie," Carmilla declared, some edge in her voice now.
 The playful glint in her eyes was gone for a moment, replaced by a flash of heated fury.

 A snickered slid from Carmilla's mouth as she circled Kim, moving as if she was floating.
 "I can't do that, Kimmie.
 You're mine now and I mean to have you any way I can.
-Now that you're aware of the game and of my nature, I have no problem telling you that I can do much worse.
+Now that you're aware of the game and of my nature, I have no problem telling you that I can do so much worse.
 I try my best to be gentle with lesser species.
-I am not a hard-hearted woman, but I will do what I must to get my way."
+I'm not a hard-hearted woman, but I will do what I must to get my way."

-"I would never let you hurt Shego!"
+"I'd never let you hurt Shego!"
 Kim snarled, red blotches starting to appear in the whites of her eyes.

 "You wouldn't be able to do anything about it, just like you couldn't do anything about me using my thrall on her.
 What if one day you woke and found Shego had hanged herself in that pipe-ridden tomb you call a home?"
 A cruel smirk showed off a pearly white fang.